-Recognition of deferred tax assets is an area of significant judgement and estimation.
-Deferred tax assets are recognised for all unused tax losses to the extent it is probable that future taxable profits will be available against which the losses can be utilised and there is continuity of ownership (of greater than 49%).
-Significant management judgement and estimation is required to determine the amount of deferred tax assets recognised, based on the likely timing and quantum of future taxable profits.
-This assessment is completed on the basis of the approved strategic plans of Tower Insurance Limited and subsidiaries within the consolidated tax group.
-If a change in ownership (of greater than 49%) becomes probable, remaining deferred tax assets from loss carry forwards will be de-recognised and removed from the balance sheet.
-For further detail refer to Note 10.
+Deferred tax assets are recognised for all unused tax losses to the extent it is probable that taxable profits will be available against which the losses can be utilised.
+Significant management judgement is required to determine the amount of deferred tax assets that can be recognised based on the likely timing and quantum of future taxable profits.

+This assessment is completed on the basis of the approved strategic plans of Tower Insurance Limited and subsidiaries.
+If future profits do not occur as expected, or there is a significant change in ownership, Tower may not be able to utilise all of these tax losses.